tomakant/glassycrawl/README.md

 ###The Project

 This project was designed to help job hunters gain a better understanding of overall employee sentiment by looking at Glassdoor reviews from present and past employees.

-The web app that I created is called Glassy Crawl, and has dual functionality: 1.
-Search for companies based on certain attributes such as work life balance, great coworkers or free lunches.
-2. Search for individual employers to return word clouds of frequently occurring words in pros and cons reviews.
+Glassdoor is a great resource for learning more about what employees are saying about their companies but it is hard to gauge what is being said the most in both positive and negative reviews.

 ###The Data Collection Process